satori-hq/spearmint-docs/docs/quickstart/create-collection.md

 import { TryItNowWithEnv } from '../../src/components/TryItNow'
 import { Dialog } from '../../src/components/Dialog'

-# Create an NFT Collection
+# Create a Collection

-In order to get started you will need an account to create NFT series from.

-Collection > NFT Series > NFT

-e.g. an art collection that may contain many artworks, some of which are 1/1 and some 1/100 series.
+In order to get started you will need a Collection (Smart Contract deployed on NEAR) to create your NFT series from.
+Think of your contract/collection like an art collection that may contain many artworks, some of which are 1/1 and some 1/100 series.

+***Collection (Smart Contract) > NFT Series > NFT***

+When you create a new Collection via the "Try it now!" button below, you may notice that the request takes a couple seconds to return.
+That's because it deploying a new Smart Contract to the NEAR blockchain.
+Cool, huh! 😎

+*NB: Currently, collection names must be unique globally across all Spearmint apps.
+This won't always be the case, but in the meantime, if you're trying to use a fairly generic collection name and it's not available, that's why!*

 :::tip

-The button `No App Selected` is for the app name and API KEY you just received in your email.
+1. Make sure you have the correct app selected.
+If the middle button below says **"No App Selected"**, click it and input the app name and API key you just received in your email (and subsequently activated).

-Click it and get your app set up, then you don't need to fill in: `[YOUR_APP_NAME]` and `[YOUR_API_KEY]` as it will do this automatically.
+2. Once you have your app set up, you won't need to fill in `[YOUR_APP_NAME]` and `[YOUR_API_KEY]` as they will be inserted automatically.

+3. Collection title must be 32 characters or fewer.
 :::

 #### Example: